denx20/Hoo-Ray/README.md

 <!-- ## Experiments -->

+We choose large random matrix operations for evaluating Hoo-Ray.
 All of the following tests are done on a 2019 MacBook Pro with i9-9880H (8 physical cores, 16 logical cores).
 The tests are generated via

 ```
 cabal run matmul_test_gen -- -l {number_of_lines} -m 100 -n 1000 -p 100 -r 1 -t
 ```

+This will generate a `matmul_ss_test.hs` and a `matmul_ms_test.hs`, which are used for single thread benchmark and shared memory parallel (SMP) benchmark, respectively.

 The tests are run via one of